skrey/yellow-extensions/stats/README.md

 How to create statistics?
 -------------------------
 The statistics are available at the [command line](https://github.com/datenstrom/yellow-plugins/tree/master/commandline).
-It shows referring sites, popular content and error pages.
+It shows referring sites, popular content, search queries and error pages.
 Open a terminal window.
 Go to your Yellow installation, where the `yellow.php` is.
 Type `php yellow.php stats`, you can add optional days and file name.
 There's a spam filter to remove unwanted entries.

 This plugins analyses your web server logfiles, use [Piwik](https://github.com/datenstrom/yellow-plugins/tree/master/piwik) for more detailed statistics.